Query-farm/tributary/docs/README.md

 ```

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.
 This shell will have the extension pre-loaded.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `quack()` that takes a string arguments and returns a string:
+The template contains a single scalar function `tributary()` that takes a string arguments and returns a string:
 ```
-D select quack('Jane') as result;
+D select tributary('Jane') as result;
 ┌───────────────┐
 │    result     │
 │    varchar    │
 ├───────────────┤
-│ Quack Jane 🐥 │
+│ Tributary Jane 🐥 │
 └───────────────┘
 ```